aadittambe/portfolio/README.md

 ```

 ## 🛠️ Build site
-A [GitHub Action](https://github.com/aadittambe/portfolio/blob/main/.github/workflows/deploy.yml) automatically builds (and deploys the site to my FTP server) when changes to this repository are pushed to GitHub.
-So all you However, to manually build it for local testing, run:
+A [GitHub Action](https://github.com/aadittambe/portfolio/blob/main/.github/workflows/deploy.yml) automatically builds (and deploys the site to my FTP server) when changes to this repository are pushed to GitHub (on the `main` branch).
+However, to manually build it for local testing, run:
 ```
 npm run build
 ```

 ## 🪖 Deploy site

-The same GitHub Action mentioned in the earlier step deploys it to my FTP server with `ftp-deploy` when changes are pushed.
+The same GitHub Action mentioned in the earlier step deploys it to my FTP server with `ftp-deploy` when changes are pushed to the `main` branch.
 However, to manually deploy, you can run:
 ```
 npm run deploy
 ```